FairwindsOps/terraform-gke/public-vpc-native/README.md

 #### kubernetes\_version

 Description: The Kubernetes version used when creating or upgrading this cluster.
 This does not reflect the current version of master or worker nodes.

-#### latest\_available\_gke\_master\_version

-Description: The latest available GKE master version in the same region as the cluster.
-This is designed to be a quick way to get the latest master version when planning cluster upgrades.

-#### latest\_available\_gke\_node\_version

-Description: The latest available GKE node version in the same region as the cluster.
-This is designed to be a quick way to get the latest master version when planning cluster upgrades.

 #### master\_version